iezike/resources/README.md

 ## Data Structure
 A data structure is a way of organising data so that it can be used effectively.

 They are essential ingredients in creating fast and powerful algorithms.
 They help to manage and organize data.
 They make code cleaner and easier to understand.
+This repo will serve as a reference to learning data structure and algorithms, solving problems and understanding the big O.
 ## Big O (Growth rate)
 Big O, denoted by O(n), is the complexity of an algorithm as a function of the size.